Ziroworld/Zenchat/README.md

 # Zenchat
- Zenchat: A simple Flutter and Firebase-based social app for streamlined, distraction-free interactions.
+ Zenchat: A simple Flutter with C++ and Firebase-based social media app for streamlined, distraction-free interactions.
 Post updates, connect with friends, and enjoy a serene user experience.